cakephp/docs/en/models/transactions.rst

     }
     $dataSource->commit();

-This will perform the nested transaction if your database supports it.
-The methods will always return true when in transaction mode and the nested is not supported.
+This will perform the real nested transaction if your database supports it and it is enabled in the datasource.
+The methods will always return true when in transaction mode and the nested is not supported or disabled.

-If you want to use multiple begin's but not use the nested transaction from database, disable it using ``$dataSource->nestedTransaction = false;``.
+If you want to use multiple begin's but not use the nested transaction from database, disable it using ``$dataSource->useNestedTransactions = false;``.
 It will use only the global transaction.

+The real nested transaction is disabled by default.
+Enable it using ``$dataSource->useNestedTransactions = true;``.

 .. meta::
     :title lang=en: Transactions